 reporting income, assets

-In a statement released by a U.S. Justice Department district office in California, Tinkov, a Russian national, "renounced his U.S. citizenship" on Oct.
-28, 2013, three days after TCS's IPO in London made him "the beneficial owner of more than US$bn worth of TCS shares".
+A statement released by the U.S. Justice Department noted that Tinkov, a Russian national, had "renounced his U.S. citizenship" on Oct.
+28, 2013, three days after TCS's IPO in London made him the beneficial owner of "more than US$1bn worth of TCS shares".

 It continues: "Tinkov’s decision to renounce his citizenship was a taxable event requiring him to report to the IRS the constructive sale of his worldwide assets, report the gain on the constructive sale of those assets to the IRS, and pay tax on such gain to the IRS.